Feline Urinary Infection

 Antibiotics are used to kill the bacteria which is causing the infection over a 10 to 14 day period.

-If your cat frequently gets bladder infections you might want to consider a natural remedy to support the bladder and urinary system.
+If your cat frequently gets bladder or urinary tract infection, you might want to consider a natural remedy to support the bladder and urinary system.
 One product made for this purpose which is worth researching is PetAlive UTI-Free Formula for pet urinary tract infections.
 It contains natural ingredients such as Arctostaphylos uva ursi which helps maintain normal pH levels in the urinary tract.
 (Larsson B, Jonasson A, Fianu S. “Prophylactic effect of UVA-E in women with recurrent cystitis: a preliminary report.”
 Current Therapeutic Research 1993;53(4):441-443. ).
+Be sure to check this and any other remedies with your veterinarian.

 Helping to Maintain Cat Urinary Tract Health